 Outcomes of sanity testing are similar to that of smoke testing i.e. if build passes the sanity test, it would be considered stable and capable to face-off further rigorous testing activities otherwise will be thrown in the rejected list of builds.

-Meaning and objectives of these two testing types are much different to each other but still most of us remains in the state of ambiguities over the differences between Smoke and Sanity.
+Meaning and objectives of these two testing types are much different to each other but still most of us remains in the state of ambiguities over the differences between Smoke testing and Sanity testing.
 Here, we are listing out some of the notable key points of difference between sanity testing and smoke testing to have crystal clear understanding of these two different testing methodologies.